neicnordic/neic.no/training.md

 The main target group are presenters (teachers, trainers and instructors) who want to open up their courses to a Nordic audience.

-The application process for the fifth round is available from January 18, 2018 to **February 15, 2018**.
+The application process for the sixth round is available from February 16, 2018 to **March 15, 2018**.
 For the next round, feel free to check out this page occasionally.

 ### Travel Grants
 You can now apply for a [travel grant](/training/travel-grant) offered by the NeIC [Ratatosk](/ratatosk) Mobility Enhancement Programme - the grant will provide or supply travel funding for staff and end users (researchers) of the Nordic e-infrastructure community who can benefit from access to training programs offered in other Nordic countries.
-The nineth **cut-off** date is set to **February 1**, 2018.
-The tenth cut-off is scheduled for **February 15, 2018**.
+The eleventh **cut-off** date is set to **March 1**, 2018.
+The twelveth cut-off is scheduled for **March 15, 2018**.
 For the next round, feel free to check out this page occasionally.